 In this post, we will talk about how to introduce the concept of a growth mindset to your child or students and where to find the best growth mindset books for kids in 2023 for their age group.

-- The 11 best growth mindset books for kids in 2023
+- Examples of growth mindset for kids

 This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.
 We are a participant in the Amazon Services LLC Associates Program, which is an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 Please see my disclosure for more details.